 Consistently rated as one of the best stress relief apps on the market today, the Mood Kit app provides research-based stress relief activities for nurses.
 Many nurses have a can-do attitude, and that can make it tough to sit down and focus on meditation or something similar.
 Mood Kit offers plenty of options that allow nurses to check an activity off of their list while also getting the benefit of relieving stress.

-Mood Kit also offers tracking so that nurses can see how their moods fluctuate from day to day.
+Mood Kit also offers to track so that nurses can see how their moods fluctuate from day-to-day.
 This can give valuable insight into work, home, and other stressors that negatively and positively affect mood.

 Omvana is one of the best stress relief apps for nurses due to the fact that it utilizes meditation to impact all areas of life – not just relaxation.
 Nursing school and nursing as a career can be stressful and competitive.
 Many nurses find that using an app like Omvana helps them to focus their efforts on moving forward in their career and/or their education.